bookwyrm-social/documentation/content/running_bookwyrm/install-prod.md

 ## Configure your instance
 - Register a user account in the application UI
-- Make your account a superuser (warning: do *not* use django's `createsuperuser` command)
+- Make your account a superuser (warning: do *not* use Django's `createsuperuser` command)
-    - On your server, open the django shell
+    - On your server, open the Django shell
     `./bw-dev shell`
     - Load your user and make it a superuser:
 ```